HarryR/secdpy/README.md

 # secdpy

+**WARNING: this is a work-in-progress, there are still some oddities and incompatibilities with existing LispKit compiled code**

 SECD machine and Lispkit Lisp compiler, in Python.
-Based on the final project by [Willem Yarbrough](https://github.com/yarbroughw/secdpy).
-It aims to be an easy to understand functional implementation of the SECD virtual machine, with a LispKit compatible compiler.
+Based on the project by [Willem Yarbrough](https://github.com/yarbroughw/secdpy).
+It aims to be an easy to understand functional implementation of the SECD virtual machine, with a LispKit compatible compiler and Python friendly integrations.

 ## repl.py